 - Should transit be protected from congestion?
 Doing so, by giving transit a lane (or trackway) not shared with traffic will dramatically improve reliability and thus the degree to which people will find they can trust the service.
 However, this requires a city to display a profound commitment to transit in the allocation of its streetspace.
 (HT Chapter 8).

 Note that while the framing of these choices tends to make them sound binary (“Ridership or coverage?”) the choice is not between two boxes; it’s of a position on the spectrum where the two terms define the extremes.
 You don’t have to choose between ridership or coverage, for example, but you have to choose a point on the spectrum between them, and you have to accept the mathematical fact that, as on any spectrum, moving toward one extreme implies moving away from the other.

 In the Epilogue of HT I briefly introduced the idea that for each of these choices, one option seems to trigger a positive-feedback loop, while the other option does not.
 Here is a new and expanded diagram of that idea.
-Click to enlarge, or download here: Download Abundant access diagram (Tip: Print it on A3 or 11x17.
+The image below is fuzzy, so download here: Download Abundant access diagram streamlined ’15-05-08 (Tip: Print it on A3 or 11×17.
 There’s a lot here.)

 What do I mean by positive feedback loop?
 On each of these choices, the option that points toward the center leads to a particular kind of network that supports all of the goals implied by all the centerward choices.
 For example, if you plan your network for maximum ridership rather than coverage, you also generate a network that encourages higher walking distances, that supports easy connections rather than complexity, and that tends to present the strongest case for facilities that protect transit from congestion.